Table of Contents

 Building a Healthy Wash Routine with Shampoo on Wash Day

 If you have hair that is texlaxed, you might be wondering how often you should wash it.
 The washing frequency is very similar to that of a natural hair regimen, especially on wash day.
 You should wash your hair at least every two weeks to keep it healthy.
+Regular washing is essential because it helps remove excess oil and product buildup, which can lead to dryness and breakage.

 When choosing a good shampoo, I would recommend a strengthening shampoo, such as Matrix Instacure.
 I’ve learned that by using a strengthening shampoo, you can skip conditioning your hair twice with protein and then moisture.